Milwaukee Police Department: Vehicles

 The Milwaukee Police Department vehicle fleet consists of mixture of Ford Police Interceptor Utilities, Chevrolet Tahoe Police Pursuit Vehicles, Ford Crown Victoria Police Interceptors and Harley Davidson motorcycles for street patrols.
 The department also has a fleet of two boats and several support and specialized vehicles.

 In 2019, CBS 58 found 379 of the 800 vehicles in the Milwaukee Police Department have more than 100,000 miles, five had over 200,000.

 The current colors of MPD vehicles are black and white with "MILWAUKEE POLICE" and the department's badge emblazoned on both sides.
 In 2021, the department has introduced all black colored squads as they transition to the solid color moving forward.

 Weapons

 In 2023, MPD transitioned back to Glock (G45 9mm) pistols due to accidental discharges of their P320 pistols while holstered.

 In 2019, the MPD transitioned to the SIG Sauer P320 in 9mm following issues which involved frames cracking on the M&P40 pistols used by MPD.
 The holster chosen for the P320 pistols is made by Safariland, a company known for making various holsters and accessories.

 As of 2018, Milwaukee police officers are armed with the Smith & Wesson M&P .40 S&W, which is the standard issue weapon for the department.
 It replaced the Glock 22 .40 caliber pistol following issues with the Glock's performance back in 2009.

 As of 2009, the standard-issue patrol rifle is the Smith & Wesson M&P15; it was first purchased when the agency went to the M&P .40 sidearm.

+Rank structure

+The following ranks and insignia are used by uniformed officers: